tago-io/mqtt-relay/examples/README.md

 ### Usage

 1. Navigate to the `mosquitto-docker-compose` directory.
-2. Ensure the `config.toml` file is correctly configured if you prefer using it over environment variables.
+2. Ensure the `.tagoio-mqtt-relay.toml` file is correctly configured if you prefer using it over environment variables.
 3. Ensure the `mosquitto/config/mosquitto.conf` file is correctly configured for mosquitto.
 4. Run the following command to start the services: